dianasulyma/Killer-Whale-Detection-from-Aerial-Footage/README.md

-# 🐋 Whale Detection from Aerial Footage with YOLO11
+# 🐋 Whale Detection from Video Footage with YOLO11

 ### Dataset Attribution